A Radio-Controlled 1:36 Scale Model

 The rounded balsa covering on the bulwarks was removed on the port side in preparation for the 3D printed hammocks I'm designing.
 These will be printed in lengths of 11cm as that's what will fit in the printer.

-The trick has been making them hollow so it doesn't use up so much resin to print them, which means the raft they're mounted on has to has holes as well, to allow them to drain resin.
+The trick has been making them hollow so it doesn't use up so much resin to print them, which means the raft they're mounted on has to have holes as well, to allow them to drain resin.
 Building them in Anim8or has been a bit of a challenge.

 While waiting for the new screen, I used some of the printed bullseyes to rig up the bobstays.